highlando/20-deal-talk/slides.md

+---
-% The DEAL - what is up and what does it mean
+title: The DEAL - what is up and what does it mean
-% Jan Heiland
+author: Jan Heiland
-% September 23, 2020
+date: MPI Coffee Lecture - September 23, 2020
+title-slide-attributes:
+    data-background-image: pics/coffee.jpg
+---

 # The DEAL